-Cladding: What money has the government promised?
+Cladding: Why is it unsafe and what money has the government promised?

 But in practice this is often passed on to their leaseholders.
 Most flat owners come under this category.

-These leaseholders have had to pay for extra fire safety measures until cladding or insulation is stripped off.
+These leaseholders have had to pay for extra fire safety measures - sometimes including patrols - until cladding or insulation is stripped off.

+For many people, the cost can run into tens of thousands of pounds, the End our Cladding Scandal group said.

-Many people are unable to sell their property - even if the cladding is classed as low risk - as many lenders have refused to offer mortgages on them.
+It can also be difficult for them to sell their property - even if the cladding is classed as low risk - as many lenders have refused to offer mortgages on them.

 How is it connected to the Grenfell fire tragedy?

-In June 2017, a fire broke out in the Grenfell Tower block in west London killing 72 people.
+In June 2017, a fire broke out in the Grenfell Tower block in west London, killing 72 people.

-The first phase of an inquiry concluded that cladding installed during refurbishment helped the fire spread because it was made from combustible material.
+The first phase of an inquiry said cladding installed during refurbishment helped the fire spread because it was made from combustible material.

-Safety inspections on other high-rise blocks revealed not just dangerous cladding, but other fire safety faults too including defective insulation, flammable balconies and missing fire breaks.
+Safety inspections on other high-rise blocks revealed not just dangerous cladding, but other fire safety faults including defective insulation, flammable balconies and missing fire breaks.

 How many people do cladding issues affect?